micaelverissimo/docker/README.md

 to your public docker repository.

-## ml-base (machine learning base image)
+## gpu-base (machine learning base image from tensorflow)

-This image uses the CentOS 7 as base and included the follow packages current installed:
+This image uses the Ubuntu (tensorflow) as base and included the follow packages current installed:

 - root (cern project)